Bonny94ITA/MazeSolver/README.md

 ## Setup

    - Download or clone this repository to your local machine
-   - Open the maze.pl file in your Prolog interpreter or development environment
+   - Open the labirinto.pl file in your Prolog interpreter or development environment (it is generated in python)
    - Follow the instructions in the comments to write your Prolog program

 Exercise

 The exercise consists of the following tasks:

-   - Define a Prolog rule path(X, Y) that represents a path from cell X to cell Y in the maze.
-   - Define a Prolog rule solve(X, Y, P) that finds a path P from cell X to cell Y in the maze.
-   - Test your solution by issuing queries to the Prolog interpreter or development environment, using the provided test cases.
+   - Test and create your solution by issuing queries to the Prolog interpreter or development environment, developing some algorithm.

 Resources